tek-dashboard/tek-technologies/README.md

 ### Languages & tools

-Explain what tools are used.
+Explain what tools are used and learned throughout the build of this project:

 - *cmd + d* and click until all capture to edit at once
 - Sort Lines by Selection